Release Notes

 Support for issue type events for Jira admin webhooks

-We now support the following Jira admin webhook events: issuetype_created,issuetype_updated
+We now support the following Jira admin webhook events: issuetype_created,issuetype_updated and issuetype_deleted whenever an issue type entity is created, updated or deleted.

-New Behaviours Custom Field
+New Behaviours custom field

 We have introduced the new date time picker field for Behaviours Create and Issue View.